mjhamel/BIS15W2023_mhamelynck/lab1/lab1_hw.md

 **5. Did any of the results in #4 surprise you?
 Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**

-The results were not surprising.
+The results were not that surprising

 ```r